prachishende007/Sahaay/README.md

-# Sahaay - One-Tap Assistance System
+# Sahaay - Your Voice For A Better City

 **Project ID:** PS 25031
 **Hackathon:** Smart India Hackathon (SIH)